macmanes-lab/protocols/TagSeq.md

 #### Step 15.
 Cleanup (Last Step Still Using RNA Clean XP Beads)
 #### Step 16.
 Test PCR (Using Ampure XP Beads beginning here and for the remainder of the protocol)
 #### Step 17.
 Cleanup
 #### Step 18.
 QC Point.
+Chose between your three cycle settings based upon which pcr product looks optimal.
 You should have X ng/uL and a Tapestation trace like this.
 #### Step 15.
 Real PCR
 #### Step 16.
 Cleanup
 #### Step 17.
 Final Cleanup